 The Private Candidate is required to submit the Portfolio, including the Coursework and Final Project, to the MATSEC Examinations Board for assessment by the Markers' Panel as instructed by the MATSEC Support Unit.
 In the case of a candidate failing the examination, the Coursework and Project may be submitted for another SEC examination session.
-Private candidates may seek the assistance of an art tutor in one of the schools in Malta
+Private candidates may seek the assistance of an art tutor in one of the schools in Malta.

-The portfolio must be presented in one standard folder provided by the MATSEC Board against payment.
+The portfolio must be presented in one standard commercially available folder.
 Art candidates must not include their name, signature or any other means of identification on/in their Art folder.
 The folder must neither include the submission of self-portraits.
 Presentation work should be effective and simple.
 Whilst good presentation is obviously an important asset, candidates should keep in mind that their work should fit in comfortably within the portfolio.